spryker/spryker-docs/docs/pbc/all/carrier-management/202304.0/base-shop/import-and-export-data/file-details-shipment-type.csv.md

 ---
 title: File details - shipment_type.csv
-description: This document describes the shipment_type.csv file to configure the Shipment information in your Spryker Demo Shop.
+description: This document describes the shipment_type.csv file to configure the shipment information in your Spryker Demo Shop.
 template: data-import-template
 last_updated: May 23, 2023
 ---